Gamming-SERVICE/INTENT_BOT/README.md

 # ❤️ Community

-INTENT BOT continues to evolve with new features and improvements.
+ Intent™ BOT continues to evolve with new features and improvements.

 Future updates will include: